wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ## Alternative approaches

-When using AWS Fargate (ECS), you can configure Task Definition to use SecretsManager as a source of environment variables.
+When using AWS Fargate (ECS), you can configure Task Definition to use Secrets Manager as a source of environment variables.
 This approach is described in [Passing sensitive data to a container / Using Secrets Manager](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-secrets-manager.html).

 ## Alternative packages